DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </dxb:BarManager>
 ```

-<p><strong>Step 4.
-Building GUI</strong></p>
+## Step 4.
+Build GUI

-<p>1.
-Add DXTabControl with two tabs to the main window.
-The first tab will allow a end-user to select a record (a Person object) while the second tab will be used to edit selected record's properties:</p>
+1. Add `DXTabControl` with two tabs to the main window.
+The first tab will allow a end-user to select a record (a Person object) while the second tab will be used to edit selected record's properties:

 ```xml
 <Window x:Class="DXBarsAndMVVM.MainWindow"